AndriiKost/burning-trips/README.md

 - Front-end application - `burning-client`.
 With help  of modern javascript framework - Vue.js, and a superset for js language - Typescript, the client application follows most of the modern best practices.
 - Server application - `burning-gateway`.
 Written in modern language Golang with a good test coverege
 - Reverse proxy - `burning-nginx`.
-- Automated SSL certification renewal image - `certbot`
+- Automated SSL certification renewal image - `certbot` that utilizes Let's Encrypt.
+Configured to work on aws ec2 instance completely autonomously.
 - Scraper runs only when needed - scrapes information and details for over 100 000 landmarks around the globe.

 PostgreSQL database is hosted on AWS RDS.